github/docs/content/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file.md

 For example, anyone who creates an issue or pull request in a repository that does not have its own `CONTRIBUTING.md` file will see a link to the default `CONTRIBUTING.md` from the `.github` repository.
 However, if a repository has any files in its own `.github/ISSUE_TEMPLATE` folder, such as issue templates or a `_config.yml` file, none of the contents of the default `.github/ISSUE_TEMPLATE` folder will be used.
 This allows repository maintainers to override the default files with specific templates or content on per-repository basis.

+Storing the files in `.github` repository allows making changes to the defaults just in one place.
+Additionally, they won’t appear in the file browser or Git history of the individual repositories, and are not included in their clones, packages, or downloads.

 {% ifversion fpt or ghec %}

 As a repository maintainer, you can use the community standards checklist to see if your project meets the recommended community standards to help people use and contribute to your project.
 For more information, see "[AUTOTITLE](/communities/setting-up-your-project-for-healthy-contributions/about-community-profiles-for-public-repositories)."